-- Large employers offer flexible spending dollars where employees are provided with a flexible spending budget to use for a wide range of items, from health screening to holidays.
+- Large employers offer flexible spending dollars where employees are provided with a flexible spending budget for a wide range of items, from health screening to holidays.

-- Some of the larger employers and those seeking to attract the millennial generation will provide discounted membership to employees.
+- Some larger employers and those seeking to attract the millennial generation will provide discounted membership to employees.

-- Singapore is actively trying to encourage her workforce to constantly upgrade her skills and retrain if necessary.
+- Singapore is actively encouraging its workforce to constantly upgrade its skills and retrain if necessary.

 - Life Assurance is the second most common non-mandatory benefit in Singapore.
-Premiums vary according to ages, occupations, and locations.
-Costs are typically 0.1 to 0.5% the sum insured.
+Premiums vary according to age, occupation, and location.
+Costs are typically 0.1 to 0.5% of the sum insured.

 - Costs will vary based on census data and benefit design.

-- It is socially unacceptable to apply a deductible on a medical plan, however, co-payment options on outpatient benefits are becoming increasingly common in view of healthcare costs.
+- It is socially unacceptable to apply a deductible on a medical plan, however, co-payment options on outpatient benefits are becoming increasingly common given healthcare costs.